Rights & Responsibilities:

 Your request must identify the records you are seeking with “reasonable specificity.”
 It does not refer to or limit the volume or number of records that you are requesting; instead, it requires that you be specific enough so that this office can identify and locate the records that you are seeking.

 Your request must ask for existing records or documents.
 FOIA gives you a right to inspect or copy records; it does not apply to a situation where you are asking general questions about the work of the Rockbridge/Lexington Commonwealth Attorney’s office, nor does it require this office to create a record that does not exist.

 If this office has questions about your request, please cooperate with staff’s efforts to clarify the type of records that you are seeking, or to attempt to reach a reasonable agreement about a response to a large request.
 Making a FOIA request is not an adversarial process, but this office may need to discuss your request with you to ensure that we understand what records you are seeking.

-To request records from Rockbridge/Lexington Commonwealth’s Attorney’s Office, you may direct your request to the designated FOIA officer for our office, Mary Lester.
-She can be reached by mail at: 20 S. Randolph St, Suite 301, by email at: email@example.com, or by telephone at (540) 463-7337.
-You may also contact her with questions you have concerning requesting records from Rockbridge/Lexington Commonwealth’s Attorney’s Office.
+To request records from Rockbridge/Lexington Commonwealth’s Attorney’s Office, you may direct your request to the designated FOIA officer for our office, Dennis Ayers.
+He can be reached by mail at: 20 S. Randolph St, Suite 301, by email at: email@example.com, or by telephone at (540) 463-7337.
+You may also contact him with questions you have concerning requesting records from Rockbridge/Lexington Commonwealth’s Attorney’s Office.
 In addition, the Freedom of Information Advisory Council is available to answer any questions you may have about FOIA.
 The Council may be contacted by e-mail at firstname.lastname@example.org, or by phone at (804) 225-3056 or [toll free] 1-866-448-4100.